niallkennedy/Movable-Type-WordPress-export/README.md

 while importing, you can try using the `wxr-3.2.mhtml` template, which only requires Movable Type 3.2 or later.

-`wxr-3.2.mhtml` does not handle pages or assets, which were added in later versions of Movable Type.
-Before using it you will need to edit it and replace the placeholder values marked with "`CHANGEME`" with appropriate values.
+`wxr-3.2.mhtml` does not handle pages or assets, which are features that were added in later versions of Movable Type.
+Before using it you will need to edit the file and replace the placeholder values marked with "CHANGEME" with appropriate values.